 Early America struggled to expand their apple orchards, needing more bees and bodies to spread the wealth.
-Those early colonists identified the issues and brought over swarms of those bees to enact the level of pollination needed for growing orchards.
+Those early colonists identified the issue and brought over swarms of bees to enact the level of pollination needed for thriving orchards.
 Time continued to turn and orchards developed right into the mid-18th century.

 Fun fact, our founding fathers were avid cider producers, having their own apple orchards for cider making.
 If the leaders of the United States wanted cider, what do you think everyone else wanted?
 Cider!

 John Chapman understood the notion that apples are easy to grow and fruitful!
 He took the apple seed at the cusp of the 19th century and spread it like a bad disease.
 Johnny Appleseed’s goal was to end hunger by increasing the number of fruit trees, but he inevitably made sure no one went home thirsty!
 Apples were abundant and cider was living easy.
 But, like all things, not everything can be rosy forever.

 Cider Hits a Fork in the Road

 Future immigrants from Germany and other European regions brought their love for beer into the US into the 20th century.
 Barley grew well on US soil.
 Beer production became cheaper and the urbanization of the United States only drove the cost of beer down further.
 Cider was losing its popularity to this new brew and was not becoming any cheaper to produce.

 In conjunction, that pesky Temperance movement rolled through.
 Some weren’t drinking.
 Some were burning their orchards.
 Sure, beer was taking a similar hit to production, but orchards were slimmer.
 Bees and apples are more expensive to keep around.
 Beer was able to recover faster due to the lower cost of products, urbanization, and a general shift in consumer behavior was taking shape from the early 19th century right into the mid-19th century.